— MySQL

 6 | 104 | general |

-Now imagine we are given a business rule that requires us to retrieve the number of users by membership, but only counting users once by their priority membership ('board' > 'staff' > 'general').
-We can achieve this by using the field()
+Now let's say we have a request from an analyst to retrieve the number of users by membership, but only counting users once by their priority membership ('board' > 'staff' > 'general').
+In MySQL, we can achieve this by using the field()

 SELECT userId, membership AS priorityMembership FROM user_membershipWHERE field(membership, "board", "staff", "general") = ( SELECT min(field(membership, "board", "staff", "general")) FROM user_membership t WHERE t.userId = user_membership.userId)GROUP BY userId;

-However, there is a better and more perfomant way to make this same calculation using, you guessed it, elt()
+However, there is a better way to achieve this same calculation which doesn't rely on a subquery.
+The elt()

 SELECT userId, elt(min(field(membership, "board", "staff", "general")), "board", "staff", "general") AS priorityMembership, min(field(membership, "board", "staff", "general")) AS rankFROM user_membershipGROUP BY userId;